Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

-Golden Retrievers are one of the most popular breeds of dogs in the United States.
-They are known for their loyal and friendly personalities, and many people choose them as their first dogs.
+The Golden Retriever is one of the most popular breeds of dogs in the United States.
+They are known for their loyal and friendly personality, and many people choose them as their first dog.
 Such a popular breed is always in demand, and more Golden Retriever puppies are born every day.

-However, there is some uncertainty about how many puppies Golden Retrievers typically have.
-Due to their size, larger dogs tend to have larger litters, while smaller dogs tend to have smaller litters.
-As a bigger dog breed, Goldens can have anywhere from one to twelve puppies per litter, but six to eight puppies are about average.
-Some litters may have as few as four.
-Read on below to find out more.
+However, there is a bit of uncertainty about how many puppies Golden Retrievers typically have.
+Due to their size, large dogs tend to have large litters, while small dogs tend to have small litters.
+As a bigger dog breed, Goldens can have anywhere from one to 12 puppies per litter, but six to eight puppies are about average.
+Some litters may have as few as four puppies.
+Read on to find out more!

 Divider 7Why the Size of the Dog Breed Affects Litter Size

-The different sizes of litter between breeds are due to the fact that larger breeds have more room in their uterus to grow puppies, while smaller breeds have less room.
-This is likely due, in part, to the fact that smaller dogs have a shorter gestational period and thus less time to mature a large number of offspring at a more rapid rate than larger dogs.
+The different sizes of litter between breeds are due to the fact that large breeds have more room in their uterus to grow puppies, while small breeds have less room.
 This difference in litter size can be important for breeders, as they need to consider the size of the breed when planning how many puppies to produce.

 However, it is also worth noting that different breeds of dogs will exhibit different average litter sizes, even within the same size class.
-For example, the German Shorthaired Pointer is around the same size as a Golden Retriever, but has an average of nine pups per litter.
+For example, the German Shorthaired Pointer is around the same size as a Golden Retriever but has an average of eight to nine pups per litter.

 Golden Retriever Puppy Walking on Street in Madison Wisconsin